-1) Engage students as 8th graders, build large cohorts of high achievers, and keep them in the program through high school.
+1) Engage high-achieving students from challenged high schools and keep them in the program through college.

 2) Provide spectacular learning experiences that broaden students’ understanding of the Earth and emphasize geosciences and engineering.

-GeoFORCE takes students across the country from Florida to Oregon.
-We teach geology in some of the best field areas in the country.
+GeoFORCE takes students across the country from Texas to the Grand Canyon, to Oregon and the Appalachians.
+We teach geology in some of the best field areas in the country, our National and State Parks.
 The program is academic and rigorous.
-There are exams each evening and a final exam.
+There are quizzes each evening and a final exam.
 Students must earn 80% on the final to be invited back.
 100% of GeoFORCE students have passed the final exam.

 3) Build a large cohort of high achievers.
 AND 4) Achieve high school graduation.